ceejbot/scaling-registry-2014/stabilizing-the-registry.md

 ## [fit] self-healing
 ## [fit] \(also things don't break)

 ^ Monitor checks also fix problems where possible.
 Deeper problems fixed with engineering.
-Unit tests for your deployment.

 ---